Advertisement

 The areas are so different, both in culture and climate, that they often feel like different countries.
 And with about a thirty-hour bus journey or a flight departing the two, a decision about where to travel should not be taken lightly.

-Many travellers to Colombia choose to fly into Bogota (this is usually the cheaper flight option also).
-From here they may explore surrounding areas before taking a flight up to or .
+Many travellers to Colombia choose to fly into (this is usually the cheaper flight option also).
+From here they may explore surrounding areas before taking a flight up to Cartagena or .
 Other travellers fly straight into these destinations and spend a few weeks solely enjoying the vast coastline.

 So how to decide where to go and spend your time?
 Here is the ultimate showdown between central Colombia and the Coast and where to travel in Colombia.